Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

 These firms operate with higher technical depth than BPO providers.
 Contingency aligns their incentive directly with finding overcharges, so they focus on the errors with the largest dollar recovery potential.
 A tenant who suspects a $30,000 to $50,000 overcharge on a large-footprint lease, and who wants a formal audit process with documented findings and a dispute letter, is the natural fit for a contingency firm.

 The economics break down at lower dollar amounts.
 On a $10,000 overcharge, a 33% contingency fee costs $3,300.
-CAMAudit finds the same error for $79.
-For tenants with smaller annual CAM bills (under $100,000 per year) or smaller suspected overcharges (under $20,000), contingency outsourcing transfers most of the financial upside to the auditor.
+For clients with smaller annual CAM bills (under $100,000 per year) or smaller suspected overcharges (under $20,000), contingency outsourcing transfers most of the financial upside to the auditor.
+A partner software workflow lets the firm preserve more of that value while still documenting the finding.

-CAM audit software like CAMAudit runs the same forensic detection process as an outsourced firm, but deterministically and in minutes.
-You upload your lease and reconciliation statement, and 14 detection rules check each charge against the lease provisions that govern it: management fee rate and calculation base, pro-rata share denominator definition, gross-up provision applicability, CAM cap structure and cumulative versus compound math, base year benchmark, controllable expense cap, and excluded expense categories, among others.
+CAM audit software like CAMAudit runs the same forensic detection process as an outsourced firm, but gives partner firms a repeatable delivery workflow.
+Your team collects the client lease and reconciliation statement, and the detection rules check each charge against the lease provisions that govern it: management fee rate and calculation base, pro-rata share denominator definition, gross-up provision applicability, CAM cap structure and cumulative versus compound math, base year benchmark, controllable expense cap, and excluded expense categories, among others.

 The output is a structured finding report with each overcharge tied to the specific lease clause it violates and a dollar amount.
 If overcharges exist, the platform generates a dispute letter draft with the relevant lease provision, the calculation, and state-specific legal context.